Comments on "Design of fractional-order variants of complex LMS and NLMS algorithms for adaptive channel equalization"

 In evaluation protocol 2, we choose the desired weight

-as it is given in \cite[Sect.
-4.1]{CFLMS}.
-For the NLMS the step-size is set to $\mu_l=1$, whereas for the FNLMS the step-sizes are set to be $\beta=\gamma=0.5$.
-Figure \ref{FNLMS_pos} shows the learning curves for the NLMS and the FNLMS.
-We setup both algorithms at an equal convergence rate and compared the steady-state performance.
-From Fig. \ref{FNLMS_neg}, it can be seen that the FNLMS algorithm is diverging for all the listed values of $\nu$ and the results obtained herein do not agree with those reported in \cite[Sect.
-4.1]{CFLMS}.
+and $\mu_{\rm nlms}=0.5$ for Fig. \ref{FNLMS_pos1} as in the case study performed in \cite[Sect.
+4.1, Fig. 3]{CFLMS}.
+Additionally, for Fig. \ref{FNLMS_pos2}, we choose $\mu_{\rm nlms}=1$ (when both algorithms are set up at an equal convergence rate).
+The fractional step-sizes for both figures are set to be $\beta=\gamma=0.5$.
+Both figures show the learning curves for the NLMS and the FNLMS wherein the steady-state performances are compared.
+From Figs. \ref{FNLMS_pos1}-\ref{FNLMS_pos2}, it is observed that the FNLMS algorithm is diverging for all the listed values of $f=\nu$.